Britain set for vote on assisted dying, after emotional debate that has divided lawmakers

 “Parliament is tearing itself in two over this,” Rachael Maskell, a Labour MP and prominent opponent of the process, told CNN.
 “MPs are showing signs of stress, having to make this decision in such a short time frame. … It’s occupying everybody’s complete thoughts.”

-MPs will likely debate the issue for several hours.
-The vote, expected to immediately follow the debate, represents the major hurdle that the bill would need to pass to become law, though it would still be reviewed in the House of Lords and by a parliamentary committee.
+The vote represents the major hurdle that the bill would need to pass to become law, though it would still be reviewed in the House of Lords and by a parliamentary committee.

 Friday’s ballot in the House of Commons bears similarities to previous free votes concerning abortion and same-sex marriage.
 The prime minister, Keir Starmer, is expected to vote himself, but he hasn’t said which side he will support, insisting he wouldn’t want to influence lawmakers in either direction.